 I missed the Creamery Meadow trail and went straight to the Beach Trail, which might have added 10 minutes to the journey, but not much more.
 My round trip took about 4 hours, with plenty of stops for pictures.

-So this loop gives me a little bit of everything: Flat meadows, a reasonable climb that puts you in cooler temps and fog, excellent mountain vistas and quiet beaches.
-All with enough of a workout to make you feel like you accomplished something.
-This third time really is the charm.
+So the Ridge-Panorama-Bluff Trail loop (again, recommend that order) gives you a little bit of everything: Flat meadows, a reasonable climb that puts you in cooler temps and fog, excellent mountain vistas and quiet beaches.

 Photo factor: Classic Big Sur shots in every direction.
 Almost all of these images (and video) were shot with my iPhone 6+.
 I’ll let the images speak for themselves.
 A little touch up in Lightroom CC and I’m done.
 Did I occasionally want the macro lens?
 Sure, but not enough to lug it all around.
 And the video has image stabilization built in.
 I got back to the desk and cranked up Premiere and was like ‘are you kidding me?
 I know I’m not that steady’